 Once anaconda is installed, it will provide us with the following executable programs.

 1.1 Anaconda Navigator.

 - A general control dashboard to configure all aspects of Anaconda.
 It contains several useful applications.

 1.2 Anaconda Prompt.

-Command line console, easy to execute some commands in anaconda environment.
+- A command-line console, easy to execute some commands in an anaconda environment.